quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.32.0 – February 7, 2023 =
+* New: users from any country can enter their tax ID

 = 1.31.0 – December 21, 2022 =
 * IMPORTANT: This release needs EDD 3.x or higher, and should be tested in your staging environments prior to running on your live site.